-- The output from the step 1: weather forecast simulation. i) - Other deterministic weather forecast simulations as the IFS forecast ii) used as input of Step 1, but also GFS and NUMTECH operational weather forecast (3km resolution of France) at the location of the industrial site. - Local observation weather data from the industrial site. iii)
+- i) The output from the step 1: weather forecast simulation - ii) Other deterministic weather forecast simulations as the LFS forecast used as input of Step 1, but also GFS and NUMTECH operational weather forecast (3km resolution of France) at the location of the industrial site. - iii) Local observation weather data from the industrial site.